areThereAnyUserNamesLeft/outburst/readme.md

 	fmt.Printf("Scooby Doo": %s, Age: %v ", Dog, Age)
 }

-// If the error not `nil` it will fire off the Error and the Key Value as an Error message.
+// If the error not "nil" it will fire off the Error and the Key Value as an Error message.
 // Also the Knot/KV is an optional parameter so you can include them or not or include multiple.
 ```

+Todo:- Directing all logging above certain level to a file...